In this article, we'll be walking you through setting up an Apple device for monitoring.

 Step 8: Wait for Backup and Upload to complete

-Please make sure your computer stays ON and connected to the internet until you see "All set!" as seen below:
+Please make sure your computer stays ON and connected to the internet until you see a message that says, "All set!" as seen below:

 Run into an error here?
 This could have happened if your internet cut out during the upload.
 If the internet is not the issue, try changing your child's iOS device to airplane mode and trying the backup again.
 If it persists, reach out to Bark Support!